hellstorm-software/Kult-Rising/readme.md

     - firefighter: 3x4 to 4x5
     - cloth shirt: 2x1 to 3x1
     - tshirt: 2x1 to 3x1
-- updated OPP inventory icon
+- added new inventory icons
+- added new gear icons

 ----------------------------------------------------------